 My baby boom generation and the so-called generation Xers who followed us have aborted over forty million American babies since 1973.
 It would have required a great deal of personal and financial sacrifice to bear them and then bring them up to adulthood, and they declined.
 Now, we’re burdening babies we do allow to be born with crippling debt because we want things, we don’t want to pay for them, and we’re passing the bill to the next generation - and whatever children they may have.
 Congressional Democrats just raised our debt ceiling to $14 trillion.
-A baby born today inherits a $39 thousand liability and it’s going up.
-Meanwhile, we’re pulling stem cells from human embryos to prolong our lives.

 However, according to HotAir.com: “The Alliance Defense Fund (ADF) has filed a lawsuit on behalf of a Catholic nurse who was forced to participate in an abortion, despite voicing her moral objections well in advance.
 Catherina Cenzon-DeCarlo, a nurse at Mount Sinai Hospital in New York, was instructed to assist in a late second-trimester abortion for a woman 22 weeks into her pregnancy.
 The hospital had known of the nurse’s religious objections to abortion since she was hired in 2004.”